ahirner/backtrack-rs/README.md

 ![License](https://img.shields.io/badge/license-MIT%20OR%20Apache--2.0-blue)
 <!-- cargo-sync-readme start -->

-`backtrack` lets you define and solve [backtracking](https://en.wikipedia.org/wiki/Backtracking) problems succinctly.
+`backtrack` lets you solve [backtracking](https://en.wikipedia.org/wiki/Backtracking) problems simply and generically.

 Problems are defined by their *scope* and *checks* against possible solutions.

+A [Scope](https://docs.rs/backtrack/latest/backtrack/problem/trait.Scope.html) determines length and allowed values of a solution.
+The domain defaults to `usize`, but any `T` works if it lives as long as its `Scope`, including references.

-A [Scope](https://docs.rs/backtrack/latest/backtrack/problem/trait.Scope.html) determines length and allowed values in a solution.
-The [Check](https://docs.rs/backtrack/latest/backtrack/problem/trait.Check.html) or [CheckInc](https://docs.rs/backtrack/latest/backtrack/problem/trait.CheckInc.html) trait determines whether a particular combination of values is satisfactory.
+The [Check](https://docs.rs/backtrack/latest/backtrack/problem/trait.Check.html) or [CheckInc](https://docs.rs/backtrack/latest/backtrack/problem/trait.CheckInc.html) trait determines whether a particular combination of values is satisfying.

 ## Usage

-It is required that solutions shorter than in scope, i.e. partial solutions must satisfy if the completed solutions should as well.
+It is required that solutions shorter than the entire scope, i.e. partial solutions must satisfy if the completed solutions should as well.

 [Solvers](https://docs.rs/backtrack/latest/backtrack/solvers/) borrow a problem in search for [candidate solutions](https://docs.rs/backtrack/latest/backtrack/solve/enum.CandidateSolution.html).